Welcome!

 Going it without an agent is a rookie mistake.
 Most people won’t make it twice.
 While it sounds good in theory to save on the commission, the time and energy you will waste are rarely worth it.
 Also, an agent can often save or recoup the money you’re spending on their networking capabilities and negotiation techniques.

-Home sellers may pursue a for sale by owner (FSBO) approach to save on commission costs.
-At the same time, there is the potential for FSBO in parts of the country, less likely in New York City.
+Home sellers may pursue a for-sale-by-owner (FSBO) approach to save on commission costs.
+At the same time, there is potential for FSBO in some parts of the country, but it is less likely in New York City.
 There are countless advantages to hiring a real estate agent.
 They can help you price your home, give it visibility to other real estate agents in online listings, negotiate with prospective buyers, and navigate all the bureaucracy and jargon of home buying and selling.
-The key is to do your due diligence and interview real estate agents before selecting one to find one you trust will put your interests first.
+The key is to do your due diligence and interview real estate agents before selecting one you trust will put your interests first.

-The right agent knows how to help stage your home to make the most out of your space.
-They have access to professional photographers to best highlight your home and attract interest.
-Finally, an agent will help you sort through the mounds of paperwork synonymous with the home-selling process.
+The right agent can help stage your home to maximize its potential.
+They have access to professional photographers who can showcase your home in the best light and attract potential buyers.
+Finally, an agent will help you sort through the paperwork that comes with selling a home.

 Emotional Attachment

 It’s not unusual to have an emotional attachment to your home.
 It is the place where you’ve made memories and something you put hard work into creating.
-The problem is a future buyer isn’t paying for your memories.
+The problem is that a future buyer isn’t paying for your memories.
 They are purchasing a property.
-When selling your home, it’s essential to estrange yourself from the emotional attachment you have with your home.
+When selling your home, it’s essential to estrange yourself from your emotional attachment to it.
 You need to remove your emotions from the staging to the price to sell your home effectively.

 Overvaluing Property

-Overvaluing property can happen for some reason.
-You may have bought your house when the market peaked and want to recoup that money.
-Plus, you want to get back money from the hundred-thousand-dollar kitchen you added before the market crashed.
-When you price your property, you can’t price it at what you want for the property because it usually leads to overvaluing.
+Overvaluing property can occur for various reasons.
+You may have bought your house when the market was at its peak and want to recoup that investment.
+Plus, you want to return money from the hundred-thousand-dollar kitchen you added before the market crashed.
+When pricing your property, you can’t price it at what you want, as it usually leads to overvaluation.
 It would help if you priced it at what the market will bear.
-This is where having a real estate agent is especially important to prevent you from overvaluing your property.
+This is where having a real estate agent is especially important, as it helps prevent you from overvaluing your property.

 No Negotiation Techniques

-Unless you’re fortunate and get your asking price with no contingencies, chances are good; you’ll have to enter into negotiations.
-People mistakenly believe they need to be challenging and intimidating to get the upper hand in negotiations.
+Unless you’re fortunate and get your asking price with no contingencies, chances are good that you’ll have to enter into negotiations.
+People mistakenly believe they must be challenging and intimidating to get the upper hand in negotiations.
 Instead of being a bully, be smart about your negotiation talks.
-Learn about the buyer and what’s motivating that person, and use that information to your advantage.
+Learn about the buyer and what motivates them, and use that information to your advantage.
 A good negotiator also knows the price isn’t the only aspect of the discussion.
 Closing costs, length of escrow, or even paying for moving costs are all negotiation points that don’t necessarily involve the final selling price.

-good negotiator also doesn’t sweat the small stuff.
-This misstep usually happens when people let their emotions and egos control the negotiation instead of their brains.
+A good negotiator also doesn’t sweat the small stuff.
+This misstep typically occurs when people let their emotions and egos take control of the negotiation instead of their rational thinking.
 Suddenly, without realizing it, a person is arguing over a few hundred dollars to win when hundreds of thousands or millions of dollars are at stake.
 A good negotiator won’t worry about the small stuff if the sale is essential.

 Lacking flexibility

 When selling a home you live in, you likely don’t want the pressure of having strangers parade through at a moment’s notice.
-You may offer up showings with brief notice, set strict visiting hours, or only keep the property viewable for a few days.
+You may offer showings on short notice, set strict visiting hours, or keep the property viewable for a few days.
 Consider the buyer’s perspective.
-Buyers who aren’t local may be in town for just a weekend, which means limited time to visit potential properties.
+Buyers who aren’t local may be in town for just a weekend, leaving them with limited time to visit potential properties.
 Buyers’ work schedules and family commitments may also make evening showings their only option.

-Real estate agents have their restrictions; they often plan home touring routes for their clients in advance and seek to create a schedule that is as hassle-free as possible.
+Real estate agents have their limitations; they often plan home-touring routes for their clients and seek to create a schedule that is as hassle-free as possible.
 Such involves visiting properties that are easily accessible and available at any time.
 Every missed showing is a missed opportunity, so if you genuinely must be steadfast on showing hours, work with a real estate agent to create a schedule that involves a compromise but can accommodate many of your needs.

-No matter the market, if you want your property to be competitive and sell for the highest price possible, avoid these home seller mistakes.
+Regardless of the market, if you want your property to be competitive and sell for the highest price possible, avoid these common home seller mistakes.

 Mortgage Refinance Calculator